 - Find any app that isn’t highlighted and switch full-screen mode to on

 Now it will automatically scale to the new 18.5:9 aspect ratio and fill your entire display with content.
 Additionally, when you launch an app and it doesn’t look right hit the recent apps button and click the green “expand” icon to instantly toggle full-screen mode on or off for that app.

 If an app or game looks fully in full-screen mode simply toggle it back off in that same settings menu.
 At this point, most apps support this new screen resolution.
 The ones that don’t will likely get an update soon.

 How to Fix Galaxy Note 8 Dead After Battery Goes to 0%

-Samsung’s Galaxy Note 8 doesn’t have any concerns with the battery like the Galaxy Note 7 last year.
-However, some new reports are starting to surface that might have you worried.
+Samsung’s Galaxy Note 8 doesn’t have any concerns with the battery like the Galaxy Note 7 from the year before.
+However, some recent reports floating around might have you worried.
 Multiple comments on forums and the Samsung community state that if you let the Note 8 battery go completely dead, to 0%, it might never turn on again.